No one likes a tent full of water. Here are some really simple ways to quickly stop the problem, and it won't cost a lot either.

 It’s probably the seams!

-The most common cause for leaks I have seen in tents is where water comes in through the seams.
+The most common cause for leaks in tents is where water comes in through the seams.

-The seam is where one piece of tent material is stitch against another.
+The seam is where one piece of tent material is stitched against another.

 the fix could cost you less than a fiver